In today’s podcast we will go over 7 things you should do in your equitation over fences class.

 No chips.
 That means you have to meet each fence correctly.
 You should, as a rule of thumb, leave the ground for the jump, the height of the jump away.
 That means if you are jumping a 3 foot fence then the horse should leave the ground approximately 3 feet away from the fence.
 If you get too close, that could be a chip.

-A chip is when a horse gets too close to the jump and has an iddy biddy stride just before take off.
+A chip is when a horse gets too close to the jump and has an iddy biddy stride just before take off. - Get the correct striding between fences.

-If the striding is a related distance then getting the correct number of strides is important.
+If the striding is a related distance then getting the correct number of strides is important. - Have your heels down and correct leg position.

 Your heel and leg position is the foundation for your riding.
 If your heel isn’t down and leg secure, your position is in jeopardy.
 One of the first things a judge will see and remark on in your equitation is the position of your leg and heel.